ucsbfinaid/Shopping-Sheet/README.md

 "UUS" and "University of the United States" appear throughout the text.
 Replace these with the name and acronym for your university.

-### Customizing Graduation Rate Percentage
+### Customizing Graduation Rate Percentage Marker Position

-To adjust the position of the "Graduation Rate" percentage marker, modify the `margin-left` value within the CSS declaration located at the top of the `main.css` file under the `Graduation Rate Percentage` comment header.
+To adjust the position of the "Graduation Rate" percentage marker, modify the appropriate value at the top of the `main.css` file under the "Graduation Rate Percentage" comment header.

-### Customizing the Loan Default Rate Bar Chart Height
+### Customizing National Average Repayment Rate Marker Position

-To change the height of the "Loan Default Rate" bar charts, adjust the `padding-top` and `height` values within the CSS declarations located at the top of the `main.css` file under the respective "Loan Default Rate Bar Chart" comment headers.
+To adjust the position of the "National Average Repayment Rate" percentage marker, modify the appropriate values at the top of the `main.css` file under the "Repayment Rate National Average Message Box" and "Repayment Rate National Average Message Box Arrow" comment headers.

 ## Copyright